I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi-queryend.md

 <p>The driver should not encounter any error, except for D3DDDIERR_DEVICEREMOVED.
 Therefore, if the driver passes any error, except for D3DDDIERR_DEVICEREMOVED, in a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> function, the Direct3D runtime will determine that the error is critical.
 Even if the device was removed, the driver is not required to return D3DDDIERR_DEVICEREMOVED; however, if device removal interfered with the operation of <i>QueryEnd</i> (which typically should not happen), the driver can return D3DDDIERR_DEVICEREMOVED.</p>

-<p>If the driver supports the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-querybegin.md">QueryBegin</a> function for a query operation, and if the Microsoft Direct3D runtime calls <i>QueryEnd</i> without call <i>QueryBegin</i>, the call is equivalent to first calling <i>QueryBegin</i> and then calling <i>QueryEnd</i> immediately afterward.
-In addition, the runtime cannot call <i>QueryEnd</i> on a predicate that is currently bound to the pipeline through a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-setpredication.md">SetPredication</a> function.</p>

-<p>The driver should not encounter any error, except for D3DDDIERR_DEVICEREMOVED.
-Therefore, if the driver passes any error, except for D3DDDIERR_DEVICEREMOVED, in a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> function, the Direct3D runtime will determine that the error is critical.
-Even if the device was removed, the driver is not required to return D3DDDIERR_DEVICEREMOVED; however, if device removal interfered with the operation of <i>QueryEnd</i> (which typically should not happen), the driver can return D3DDDIERR_DEVICEREMOVED.</p>

 ## -requirements
 <table>
 <tr>